 The pilot & main goals

-The project aims to promote and expand the use of alternatives to detention by implementing an engagement-based case management model based on the Revised Community Assessment and Placement (CAP) model, developed by the International Detention Coalition (IDC).
-Building on the experiences and lessons from the first phase of the project (2017-2019), the pilot takes the implementation further and engages authorities in the current phase.
-The project team will support 50 clients released from detention, referred to SIP by the authorities, with holistic case management, legal aid and psychological care.
-We hope that the fruitful cooperation between SIP and the authorities will be a first step towards convincing the lawmakers to include case management based ATDs in the national migration policies.
+SIP’s pilot project – ‘No Detention Necessary’ – promotes and expands the use of ATD by implementing an engagement-based case management model based on the Revised Community Assessment and Placement (CAP) model, developed by the International Detention Coalition (IDC).
+The pilot team has supported people released from detention, referred to SIP by the authorities, with holistic case management, legal aid and psychological care.
+Engagement with the authorities has been key for developing a shared understanding of what successful ATD looks like.

-An ATD pilot project is for SIP an opportunity to test the CAP model in the context of a so called `transit country` and convince the decision makers that the engagement based ATDs are effective, thus contribute to the reduction of detention.
+For SIP, implementation of an ATD pilot project has been an opportunity to test the CAP model in the context of a so called `transit country` and convince decision makers that engagement-based ATDs are effective, thus contributing to a reduction in the use of detention.